GIScience/climate-action-land-consumption/README.md

 Please create a MR to `main` and ask the CA team for a review.
 Make sure to follow the [companies' guidelines](https://heigit.atlassian.net/wiki/spaces/SD/pages/3735635/Guidelines) on commits and merge requests.

-After your MR was accepted and merged [create a release in GitLab] called `dummy` (https://docs.gitlab.com/ee/user/project/releases/#create-a-release-in-the-releases-page).
+After your MR was accepted and merged create a release ([see how-to below](#releasing-a-new-plugin-version)) called `dummy` (https://docs.gitlab.com/ee/user/project/releases/#create-a-release-in-the-releases-page).

 #### Demo